accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 **[Test 11.12.1](#test-11-12-1):** On each screen, do actions triggered using a pointing device on a single point on the screen meet one of these conditions (excluding special cases)? {id="test-11-12-1"}
 - The action is triggered when the pointing device is released;
-- The action is triggered when the pointing device is pressed or put down and then cancelled when the pointing device is released;
+- The action is triggered when the pointing device is pressed (down-event) and then cancelled when the pointing device is released (up-event);
 - The [action is complex](glossaire.md#complex-action) and a mechanism is available to abort (before completion of the action) or cancel (after completion) the execution of the action.

 ##### Special cases